 Career Opportunities in Mississippi for Data Scientists with Advanced Degrees

 The following job listings are presented as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Mississippi, completed in February 2016:

 - Job duties include examination of large amounts of data, formulation of statistical models, and the development of scalable data systems